pepperpots/Afterompt/README.md

 ## Dependencies

 The only dependency for the project is [Aftermath](https://github.com/pepperpots/aftermath).
-The support for the OMPT events has not been merged into the mater branch yet, however the required code can be found on the development branch [afterompt-support](https://github.com/pepperpots/aftermath/tree/afterompt-support).

 To enable loops tracing that relay on experimental callbacks modified versions of Aftermath, LLVM OpenMP runtime and Clang are needed.
 All details can be found in